-- Child and adolescent psychiatrists or Advanced Practice Nurse Practitioners who manage and monitor the patient's medications and consult with members of the treatment team regularly to address diagnostic and clinical issues. - Social workers/Therapists who provide the majority of the individual, family, and group therapy throughout a patient's stay.
+- Child and adolescent psychiatrists who manage and monitor the patient's medications and consult with members of the treatment team regularly to address diagnostic and clinical issues. - Social workers who provide the majority of the individual, family, and group therapy throughout a patient's stay.
 Working with the social worker and the entire treatment team, psychology interns will formulate treatment goals for their patients and assess progress towards these goals.
-They will manage the individual and family therapy for children on the social worker's and counselor's clinical caseload. - Registered nurses who assist the patient with routine medical needs and dispense medications within the treatment setting. - The school liaison who takes responsibility for communicating with a child's school and shares needed information to prepare a successful return to school after discharge.

-- The experiential therapist who addresses a child's treatment needs through the use of group therapy, recreation, art, movement, and socialization. - The therapeutic specialist who provides psycho-educational groups to improve the patient's self-esteem and increase their repertoire of coping skills. - The mental health technician who helps children de-escalate and process feelings and behaviors when they become emotionally overwhelmed or disruptive in the group setting. - Behavioral specialists who develop a treatment hierarchy and then work individually with each patient to complete his or her daily exercises and assignments. - Registered dieticians who provide nutritional education and counseling. - Post-doctoral staff who assist the psychologists and treatment teams with their needs. - The Care Transition Specialist who coordinates discharge resources per patient, arranges appointments and assists in facilitating treatment through communications to other disciplines.
+They will manage the individual and family therapy for children on the social worker's and counselor's clinical caseload. - Registered nurses who assist the patient with routine medical needs and dispense medications within the treatment setting. - The school liaison who takes responsibility for communicating with a child's school and shares needed information to prepare a successful return to school after discharge. - The experiential therapist who addresses a child's treatment needs through the use of group therapy, recreation, art, movement, and socialization. - The therapeutic specialist who provides psycho-educational groups to improve the patient's self-esteem and increase their repertoire of coping skills. - The mental health technician who helps children de-escalate and process feelings and behaviors when they become emotionally overwhelmed or disruptive in the group setting. - Behavioral Specialists who develop a treatment hierarchy and then work individually with each patient to complete his or her daily exercises and assignments. - Registered Dieticians who provide nutritional education and counseling. - Post-doctoral staff who assist the psychologists and treatment teams with their needs. - Patient Safety Associates who serves as a support and coach for the treatment team and will respond to patient crisis situations, model de-escalation techniques and train safe patient intervention techniques. - The Care Transition Specialist who coordinates discharge resources per patient, arranges appointments and assists in facilitating treatment through communications to other disciplines.

 Clerical support is provided in each department by the unit secretary, as well as by the secretary for the Center for Research and Training and via the Medical Records Department.
-RBH has an electronic medical record and technical assistance is provided at all times via the IT department staff.
+RMH has an electronic medical record and technical assistance is provided at all times via the IT department staff.